f5devcentral/f5-techXchange2023-ModernApps/lab_0.0.md

 1. Make a note of the above namespace, as you will need it the upcoming step.

-1. Open a terminal and run the following command to switch to the infrastructure branch we will use for this lab:
+1. Open a terminal and run the following command

     ```bash
     cd ~/terraform-modular-demo-framework
     ```

-1. Run the following script to initiate the infrastructure build for this lab: (***Note:*** Copy-paste will not work)
+1. Run the following script to initiate the infrastructure build for this lab: (***Note:*** ----> Copy-paste will not work)

     ```bash
     export TF_VAR_namespace=<your xc namespace here>
+    ```

+1. Next, run the following command to start the UDF environment setup
+    ```bash
     terragrunt run-all apply --terragrunt-modules-that-include ./env-setup.hcl
     ```

     > **Note:** When prompted to apply, type `y` then enter.
+If this fails, stop and alert a lab instructor immediately

 [Continue to next section ... ](lab_1.0.md)